Emitting vocal vibrations, rhetoric in residence, coast to coast, on the nation's leading radio talk program.

 You go back to Patrick Henry's speech, which we know those famous phrase, give me liberty or give me death.

-You can do a service to your readers and post the whole thing on your website because if you read through that, it is a powerful statement and a powerful argument saying, what are you people thinking of?
+You could do a service to your readers and post the whole thing on your website because if you read through that, it is a powerful statement and a powerful argument saying, what are you people thinking of?

 Why do you have your heads in the sand?